RJWoodhead/FRC3DP/IntakePrototype/IntakePrototype.md

 * You may find some of the [TSlot objects](/Useful/TSlot/) handy -- there are legs to raise up the T-slot and mounting brackets for bumpers.

+* These are big parts and take a while to print even on a fast printer like the Bambu.